California Sex Offender Registration Attorney

 My job when it comes to these sex offender violations and someone being charged with violating Penal Code Section 290 is to first educate you and then do everything I can to defend you and get you the best possible result that keeps you out of custody.
 We will try everything we can to get this thing resolved in the best possible manner.

 As a sex offender, there is a possibility to have an individual’s case dismissed subsequent to probation completion (an expungement), but unfortunately, the person is required by California law to still register and re-register as a sex offender under Penal Code Section 290.
+We can give you crucial information on how to avoid sex offender registration in a California sex crime case.

 Next Step in Your Defense